 The two years Dejan Bodiroga spent in Milano have been obviously short but very intense.
 During his reign, Olimpia made it to two Korac Cup finals (losing both of them, against Alba Berlin and Efes Pilsen Istanbul) but in 1996 it won Italy Cup and the league championship.
 Bodirga basically fled away from his native country of Serbia in the middle of the civil war in the 90′s.
 Bogdan Tanjevic brought him to Trieste where he played for two seasons.
 Then Bepi Stefanel moved the team or, better, the best players (Nando Gentile, Sandro De Pol, Davide Cantarello, Gregor Fucka) and the coach in Milano, where this group of players had two fantastic seasons before Bodiroga himself left to Real Madrid.
 Particularly, the league title in 1996 was won by him, in the crucial Game 3, on the road, in Bologna, because with a face-up jump shot Bodiroga gave Olimpia the win.
 In game 4, the then-Stefanel completed the job.
 Bodiroga left Milano when he was 24.
 Later, he’d have won in Madrid, with Panathinaikos (again playing along Nando Gentile), in Barcelona before coming back to Italy and closing his career in Roma.
 With the Serbian National team he won two World Championships and the silver medal at the 1996 Olympics.
 He never played in the NBA but he was drafted when he was in Milano by the Sacramento Kings.

 Nando Gentile arrived in Milano in 1994 along the group of Trieste’s players moved by Bepi Stefanel with the coach Bogdan Tanjevic.
 He stayed in Milano four years: he was the team’s captain when Olimpia won the Italian title and the Italy Cup in 1995/96 losing the Korac Cup in the final (he had an unlucky realtionships with the international competitions: with Caserta he lost the Cup of the Cups against Real Madrid the night Drean Petrovic scored 62 points; with Trieste he lost the Korac Cup against Paok; with Milano he lost the same trophy twice against Alba Berlin and Efes Istanbul and then European Cup in 1998 against Zalgiris) and so missing the “Little Slam”.
 His history really began in Caserta and during those years he was the enemy, more or less, because Caserta twice made it to the finals only to lose to the big Dan Peterson coached teams.
 He took his revenge in 1991 when he led Caserta to the win in Game 5 at Forum winning in spite of the devastating knee injury that took Enzo Esposito out in the first half.
 That championship was the highest point in Juve Caserta’s history.
 Two years later, Gentile was traded to Trieste when his coach and mentor Tanjevic was already working.
 When Mr. Stefanel moved the Trieste’s team to Milano he followed the path and became Olimpia’s face for four years.
 In 1997, he had a devastating knee injury ehn the team was competing to reach the Euroleague’s Final Four in spite of losing Dejan Bodiroga and Rolando Blackman the previous summer.
 One year later, Stefanel with a great rally over Panathinaikos, made it to the European Cup final in Geneva, losing to Zalgiris.
 At the end of that season, with the team on the verge of getting dismantled, Gentile signed for Panathinaikos in Greece, where he won three league titles and the 2000 Euroleague, losing the final one year later in Paris against Maccabi.
 Gentile was a point guard of terrific strength, lefty, a shooter with great personality, charisma.
 A true leader who also won the silve rmedal at the 1991 European Championship in Rome.
-He’s the father of Alessandro and Stefano Gentile, the former an Olimpia’s captain too.
+He’s the father of Alessandro and Stefano Gentile, the former has been Olimpia’s captain too.

 He played in Milano only for one year and didn’t enter in the history books like a Joe Barry Carroll or a Bill Bradley, but Rolando Blackman did extraordinary things anyway.
 1995/96 Olimpia won the Italy Cup and then duplicated that success in the playoffs.
 In the finals, it beat 3-1 Fortitudo Bologna.
 That season, Stefanel Milano started the playoffs from the fifth place.
 Although the most important field goal of the series probably was the one scored by Dejan Bodiroga in Bologna to win game 3 and the one identified as the definitive field goal was made by Flavio Portaluppi in game 4, Rolando Blackman was likely the most consistent player.
 He scored 19 points in game 4, 20 points in game 3 and 18 in game 1.
 He scored 24 against Mash Verona in the Italy Cup final in the Forum.
 Blackman remained just one year because he was at the end of his run and the family wanted him back in the States.
 But it was a great year after a marvelous NBA career, with the Dallas Mavericks mostly and finally in New York where he made the 1994 NBA Finals but as a bit player.
 Blackman was a pure shooting guard, elegant, beautiful to watch, a player worthy 17623 points for his career.
 Born and raised in Panama, he was the number 9 draft pick in 1981 just out of Kansas State, he had a terrific mid-range jumper and could handle the ball.
 When he came to Milan he was 36 but he could have easily played two or three more years.